lucasdias-infosec/mkdocs/docs/en-us/blue-team-lab/05-YARA.md

-# Implementation Report: File-Based Threat Detection with YARA and Wazuh Integration
+# File-Based Threat Detection with YARA and Wazuh Integration

 ## 1. Objective